 Trauma & Post Traumatic Stress Disorder (PTSD)

 Exposure to trauma during childhood is a major public health concern that affects children of all ages.
-Two thirds of US children and adolescents have experienced a potentially traumatic adverse childhood experience (ACE), and over one third have experienced two or more ACEs.
+64% of US children and adolescents have experienced a potentially traumatic adverse childhood experience (ACE), and over 33% have experienced two or more ACEs.
 The prevalence of ACEs is higher among children in low-income and urban communities.
 ACEs can impact brain development and affect how the body responds to stress.
 Posttraumatic stress disorder (PTSD) affects approximately 4% of US children and teens.
 This disorder can severely impact emotional and physical health, and lead to problems in school and relationships that may persist into adulthood.

 Role of the Primary Care Provider